-Service Mesh and the future of networkingSoftware Crafters Barcelona, 2019 [slides] In the world of microservices, we have seen this new technology, the Service Mesh emerge and grow very fast.
+Service Mesh and the future of networkingSoftware Crafters Barcelona, 2019 [video] [slides] In the world of microservices, we have seen this new technology, the Service Mesh emerge and grow very fast.
 Projects like Istio, Linkerd or Consul have become very popular and people are starting to adopt them and figuring out the new possibilities these projects bring.
 But beyond the individual features each of those projects provide, in this talk, we will present the core concepts of a Service Mesh, the novel things this technology brings, and the use cases it is meant to solve.
 We will explore how Service Meshes will push networking to the next level, opening the door to a whole new set of possibilities especially designed for this new era of multi-cloud and hybrid architectures, and giving us a mental model with which to explore and evaluate after the talk.

 Do you need a service mesh?CodeMotion Madrid, 2018 (Spanish) [video] [slides] In this talk I explored what a service mesh is and what they can do for your microservice web backends.
 Are the claims of observability, resiliency, and WAF features real?
 Are they useful during development, production, or both?
 Using pictures and demos, we’ll find out!
 This session also briefly covered how a service mesh works, giving us a mental model with which to explore and evaluate after the talk.